zenorocha/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service.md

   --output database.tgz
 ```

-### Download Volume API
+### Download Data Volume API

-The API for downloading a volume contains an endpoint that returns a TGZ file.
+The API for downloading a data volume contains an endpoint that returns a TGZ file.
 The `id` parameter represents the backup ID, which you can find on the Backups
 page.
 This ID is comprised of three strings separated by two dashes (e.g.,
 `dxpcloud-lqgqnewltbexuewymq-201910031723`).